Discriminative reconstruction via simultaneous dense and sparse coding: Experiments

 \subsubsection{Denoising}

-We trained DenSaE for supervised image denoising when $\beta = 0$ using BSD432 and tested it on BSD68~\citep{MartinFTM01} (see \textbf{Appendix D} for details).
+We trained DenSaE for supervised image denoising when $\beta = 0$ using BSD432 and tested it on BSD68~\citep{MartinFTM01}.
+All the networks are trained for $250$ epochs using the ADAM optimizer \citep{kingma2014adam} and the filters are initialized using the random Gaussian distribution.
+The initial learning rate is set to $10^{-4}$ and then decayed by $0.8$ every $50$ epochs.
+We set $\epsilon$ of the optimizer to be $10^{-3}$ for stability.
+At every iteration, a random patch of size $128 \times 128$ is cropped from the training image and zero-mean Gaussian noise is added to it with the corresponding noise level.
 We varied the ratio of number of filters in $\A$ and $\B$ as the overall number of filters was kept constant.
-We evaluate the model in the presence of Gaussian noise with standard deviation of $\tau=\{15,25,50,75\}$.\\
+We evaluate the model in the presence of Gaussian noise with standard deviation of $\tau=\{15,25,50,75\}$.

 \textbf{Ratio of number of filters in $\A$ and $\B$}: Unlike reconstruction, Table~\ref{tab:psnr_ratio} shows that the smaller the number of filters associated with $\A$, the better DenSaE can denoise images.
-We hypothesize that this is a direct consequence of our findings from \textbf{Section~\ref{sec:th}} that the smaller the number of columns of $\A$, the easier the recovery $\x$ and $\u$.\\
+We hypothesize that this is a consequence of our findings from Section~\ref{sec:th} that if the column spaces of $\A$ and $\B$ are suitably unaligned, the easier is the recovery $\x$ and $\bu$.

-\textbf{Dense and sparse coding vs. sparse coding}: Table~\ref{tab:psnr_sc} shows that DenSaE (best network from Table~\ref{tab:psnr_ratio}) denoises images better than $\text{CSCNet}_{\text{hyp}}^{\text{tied}}$, suggesting that the dense and sparse coding model represents images better than sparse coding. \\
+\textbf{Dense and sparse vs. sparse coding}: Table~\ref{tab:psnr_sc} shows that DenSaE (best network from Table~\ref{tab:psnr_ratio}) denoises images better than $\text{CSCNet}_{\text{hyp}}$, suggesting that the dense and sparse coding model represents images better than sparse coding.

 \textbf{Dictionary characteristics}: Figure~\ref{fig:vis}(a) shows the decomposition of a noisy test image ($\tau = 50$) by DenSaE.
-The figure demonstrates that $\A\x$ captures low-frequency content while $\B\u$ captures high-frequency details (edges).
+The figure demonstrates that $\A\x$ captures low-frequency content while $\B\bu$ captures high-frequency details (edges).
 This is corroborated by the smoothness of the filters associated with $\A$, and the Gabor-like nature of those associated with $\B$~\citep{MehrotraR1992Gfed}.
-We observed similar performance when we tuned $\lambda_x$, and found that, as $\lambda_x$ decreases, $\A\x$ captures a lower frequencies, and $\B\u$ a broader range.\\
+We observed similar performance when we tuned $\lambda_x$, and found that, as $\lambda_x$ decreases, $\A\x$ captures a lower frequencies, and $\B\bu$ a broader range.\\*